DmitryZZZZZZ/Portal/README.md

-# Portal - SkillFactory training project,
+# Portal - SkillFactory training project
 ### The essence of the project is to develop a news portal containing the following functionality:
   :arrow_forward: Articles are divided into categories.
   :arrow_forward: User authentication system.